Bird life is one of the Berwick area’s greatest natural assets.

 Northumberland is one of the few remaining strongholds for Red Squirrels.

-Otters are a regular site in the Tweed, and can even be seen simply by looking down from the Old Bridge.
+Otters are a regular sight in the Tweed, and can even be seen simply by looking down from the Old Bridge.
 Smaller animals can be quite common, such as Brown Hare, Water Vole and Weasel, with Soprano Pipistrelle and Daubenton bats darting about in the evening sky.

 Feral goats, brought here in Neolithic times, still roam the slopes of the Cheviot hills.